crabcanon/crabcanon.github.com/_posts/2016-02-18-javascript-design-pattern-chaining.md

 };
 ```

-If you run [this SFiddle file](https://jsfiddle.net/knk07rbj/), you can see under the '__proto__' object, all the chainable methods will be shown.
+If you run [this JSFiddle file](https://jsfiddle.net/knk07rbj/), you can see under the '__proto__' object, all the chainable methods will be shown.

 #### 3. Summary